yunyaopan/ai_notes/0documentations/uat2prod.md

 - the trial expirying date of stripe
 - the webhook url in stripe
 - the auth callback url in supabase need to update
+- price id of stripe

+everything for local and uat is shared except for the site URL in supabase uat project